 That’s when I asked her the one question I ask everyone who sits across from me: “Are you willing to do whatever it takes?”

-2. Think outside the box.
+2. Think outside the box to achieve your goal.

 3. Step outside of your comfort zone.

-4. Take massive action.
+4. Take massive action to achieve your goal.

 5. Follow up and follow through.

 It is not enough to take massive action once—you must do it over and over again to achieve your goal.
 You might put in your requests and never hear back; this could happen several times.
 People get busy, forget about emails, never check their voicemail—no different than you or me.
 You might have to follow up several times before receiving a response.
 You might have to make several presentations before you finally nail it.
 But once that moment hits, express your gratitude toward the person and the opportunity and use that moment as momentum for your next big step.
 Remember that you were willing to do whatever it took to achieve your goal—and now, you will be able to do it all over again.

 This article was updated July 2023.
 Photo by PeopleImages.com – Yuri A/Shutterstock